tcytra/enraiged-breeze/README.md

 ## License

-Enraiged Laravel is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The Enraiged Laravel system is open-sourced software licensed under the [MIT license](LICENSE.md).